Advertisment

 Make sure your doctor is aware of any mood-altering medications you occasionally or frequently use.
 Once the body's hormonal system has stabilised, menopause- and perimenopause-related mood fluctuations usually subside.
 This may need several months or even years.
 Developing a proactive strategy that incorporates positive lifestyle decisions may frequently reduce mood swings.
 The best course of action may be medical intervention if you require further support.

-Mood swings menopause
+menopause Mood swings

 Advertisment